Resources for Help and Support

 Help landing page for Business Central

 The functionality in the default version of Business Central is described on the Docs.microsoft.com site.
-In addition to the default version, you can extend and customize Business Central with apps from AppSource.
+In addition to the default version, you can extend and customise Business Central with apps from AppSource.
 All apps provide links to the relevant product Help so that you can always find guidance for the different workflows in your version of Business Central.

 In the Business Central Forum, you can submit a question and learn from other Business Central community members.
 Partners and Microsoft employees participate in the conversations.